 Leaving children in a vehicle with the ignition key is dangerous for many reasons.
 A child or others could be badly injured or even killed.
 They could operate the power windows or other controls or even make the vehicle move.
 Don't leave the keys in a vehicle with children.

-Your vehicle has one double-sided key for the ignition and all door locks as well as the spare tire hoist lock.
+Your vehicle has one double-sided key for the ignition and all door locks.

-Your vehicle may also have a key that locks and unlocks the center floor console only (if equipped).
+Your vehicle may also have a key that locks and unlocks only the center floor console (if equipped).